onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 24:58
 trying to get into the American market
 25:03
-tape script 2 point for an interview
+tapescript 2 point for an interview
 25:07
 with Ruth do you like being famous oh
 25:11